Shuffle/Shuffle-docs/docs/app_creation.md

 large_image: data:image/jpg;base64,/9j/4AAQSkZJR

 ```
+### docs.md
+Use this file to document your app.
+This includes any prerequisites for using it as well as what the actions are for and how specific data objects are handled.
+Until we have created a nice documentation template, [here's an example](https://github.com/frikky/security-openapis/blob/master/docs/discord.md) you can use.

 ### requirements.txt
 This is your standard python module list that will get installed on Docker container launch